ryancronrath/electron_imagesort/README.md

 ## Deployment

-To deploy this project run
+To deploy this project run following command from /src folder

 ```bash
   npx electron-packager .
 'ImageSort' --all  --out="//path/to/out/directory"